TheEnergyNerd/NanoGrid-Controller/README.md

 ## Hardware
 You can transform the Matlab and Simulink Code into C/C++ for use in RTOS/PLCs.
 Here's a link to help get you started: https://www.mathworks.com/help/ecoder/gs/generate-code-by-using-embedded-coder-quick-start.html.

+You'll have to put in your correct parameters for this to work.

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.